bharadx07/dockerized/README.md

 <h1 align="center">Dockerized</h1>
-<p align="center">Collection of Docker Learning Projects.This Repo Contains My Projects and Learnings.</p>
+<p align="center">Collection of Docker Learning Projects.
+This Repo Contains My Projects and Learnings.</p>

 ## 1. The Dockerfile.
 (Examples in each repo).
 #### Commands to build the image.